giacecco/what-do-you-see/README.md

 what-do-you-see
 ===============

 ... so you are **not** happy of what you see!
 Well done, and welcome to where the secret is unveiled.

-This is how the digital Christmas card looked like:
+This is how Digital Contraptions Imaginarium's 2014 digital Christmas card looked like:

 ![](email_screenshot.png)